-- a. legitimate uses of the sea;

 - b. technical feasibility;

 - c. radiological impacts on man and biota."

-The Strategy further provides that:
+- 6. The Strategy further provides that:

-"This strategy will be implemented in accordance with the Programme for More Detailed Implementation of the Strategy with regard to Radioactive Substances (OSPAR, 2001) in order to achieve by the year 2020 that the Commission will ensure that discharges, emissions and losses of radioactive substances are reduced to levels where the additional concentrations in the marine environment above historic levels, resulting from such discharges, emissions and losses, are close to zero."
+"This strategy will be implemented in accordance with the Program for More Detailed Implementation of the Strategy with regard to Radioactive Substances in order to achieve by the year 2020 that the Commission will ensure that discharges, emissions and losses of radioactive substances are reduced to levels where the additional concentrations in the marine environment above historic levels, resulting from such discharges, emissions and losses, are close to zero."